Neoglaciation

 In North America, neoglaciation had ecological effects in the spread of muskeg on flat, poorly drained land, such as the bed of recently drained Lake Agassiz and in the Hudson Bay lowlands, in the retreat of grassland before an advancing forest border in the Great Plains, and in shifting ranges of forest trees and diagnostic plant species (identified through palynology).

+In East Asia, the start of neoglaciation coincided with a major weakening of the East Asian Summer Monsoon (EASM).